Identity-Preserving Text-to-Video Generation by Frequency Decomposition: Abstract

 \section{Abstract}

 Identity-preserving text-to-video (IPT2V) generation aims to create high-fidelity videos with consistent human identity.
 It is an important task in video generation but remains an open problem for generative models.
 This paper pushes the technical frontier of IPT2V in two directions that have not been resolved in the literature: (1) A tuning-free pipeline without tedious case-by-case finetuning, and (2) A frequency-aware heuristic identity-preserving Diffusion Transformer (DiT)-based control scheme.
 To achieve these goals, we propose \textbf{ConsisID}, a tuning-free DiT-based controllable IPT2V model to keep human-\textbf{id}entity \textbf{consis}tent in the generated video.
-Inspired by prior findings in frequency analysis of vision/diffusion transformers, it employs identity-control signals in the frequency domain, where facial features can be decomposed into low-frequency global features (\eg, profile, proportions) and high-frequency intrinsic features (\eg, identity markers that remain unaffected by pose changes).
-First, from a low-frequency perspective, we introduce a global facial extractor, which encodes the reference image and facial key points into a latent space, generating features enriched with low-frequency information.
-These features are then integrated into the shallow layers of the network to alleviate training challenges associated with DiT.
-Second, from a high-frequency perspective, we design a local facial extractor to capture high-frequency details and inject them into the transformer blocks, enhancing the model's ability to preserve fine-grained features.
-To leverage the frequency information for identity preservation, we propose a hierarchical training strategy, transforming a vanilla pre-trained video generation model into an IPT2V model.
-Extensive experiments demonstrate that our frequency-aware heuristic scheme provides an optimal control solution for DiT-based models.
-Thanks to this scheme, our \textbf{ConsisID} achieves excellent results in generating high-quality, identity-preserving videos, making strides towards more effective IPT2V.
+Inspired by prior findings in frequency analysis of vision/diffusion transformers, it employs identity-control signals base on frequency domain, since facial features can be decomposed into low-frequency global features (\eg, profile, proportions) and high-frequency intrinsic features (\eg, identity markers that remain unaffected by pose changes).
+Extensive experiments demonstrate that our frequency-aware heuristic scheme provides an optimal control solution for DiT-based models, making strides toward more effective IPT2V.